magichand-star/magichand-star/README.md

 <p align="left">
 Full-Stack Developer with Passion for creating robust and user friendly web application and mobile application.
-Strive to create visually appealing and responsive user interfaces.
+Strive to build scalable and efficient APIs and create visually appealing and responsive user interfaces.
 Always eager to learn and love to help others.
 </p>
   🏆🎖️